Labor Intensive Meaning

 - Lower Output: Due to the limitations of the speed of a human being as compared to a machine, the level of output is lower than that of the mechanized industry.
 Therefore the supply lags the demand, and the consumers switch to substitutes.

-- Lower Turnover: As labor-intensive work requires a lot of hard work, the prices set for such products are quite high and therefore is not affordable by all kinds of consumers.
+- Lower Turnover: As labor-intensive work requires a lot of hard work, the prices set for such products are quite high and therefore are not affordable to all consumers.
+Consequently, this results in lower turnover.
 Examples could be designer clothing.
-Consequently, this results in lower turnover.

-- Quality Standards: Human error cannot be eliminated, and therefore the quality of produce suffers.
+- Quality Standards: Human error cannot be eliminated; therefore, the quality of produce suffers.
 Mechanized products are standardized, and consequently, the quality standards are maintained.

 Recommended Articles

-This article has been a guide to what is labor-intensive, and it’s meaning.
-Here we discuss examples of labor-intensive industries along with the cobb-Douglas production function.
-We also discuss its advantages and limitations.
-You can more about finance from the following articles –
+This article has been a guide to Labor Intensive and its meaning.
+We explain its differences with capital intensive, along with examples and limitations.
+You can learn more about finance from the following articles –